Sort by:

 Watering: Water more during the spring and summer, reducing the amount in the fall and giving very little during the winter.
 ALWAYS allow your cactus to dry out completely between waterings.

-Pet Safe: No, milky sap is toxic
+Pet Safe: No, toxic if ingested

 Watering: Water more during the spring and summer, reducing the amount in the fall and giving very little during the winter.
 ALWAYS allow your cactus to dry out completely between waterings.